ykotseruba/SNAP/README.md

 https://huggingface.co/api/datasets/ykotseruba/SNAP

-This is the official repository for SNAP benchmark.
-It contains the dataset annotations as well as code to reproduce the results of the paper: I.Kotseruba, J.K.Tsotsos, SNAP: A Benchmark for Testing the Effects of Capture Conditions on Fundamental Vision Tasks, arXiv, 2025.
+This is the official repository for **SNAP** (stands for **S**hutter speed, **I**SO se**N**sitivity, and **AP**erture).
+SNAP is a new benchmark consisting of images of objects taken under controlled lighting conditions and with densely sampled camera settings.

 **Dataset on HuggingFace**: https://huggingface.co/datasets/ykotseruba/SNAP

-**SNAP** (stands for **S**hutter speed, **I**SO se**N**sitivity, and **AP**erture) is a new benchmark consisting of images of objects taken under controlled lighting conditions and with densely sampled camera settings.
+This repository contains the dataset annotations as well as code to reproduce the results of the paper: I.Kotseruba, J.K.Tsotsos, SNAP: A Benchmark for Testing the Effects of Capture Conditions on Fundamental Vision Tasks, arXiv, 2025.

+## Description

-This benchmark allows testing the effects of capture bias, which includes camera settings and illumination, on performance of vision algorithms.
+SNAP allows testing the effects of capture bias, which includes camera settings and illumination, on performance of vision algorithms.

 SNAP contains 37.5K images uniformly distributed across sensor settings.
 The images feature everyday objects placed on the table against a plain background.